-As time passes distance forms and that something becomes harder to reach, blurry, less physical; I am interested in visually translating this distance.
-My art utilizes print media to bring into view the passage of time and its consequential sensations of loss and absence.
+My artistic research focuses on print media as a means to expose the passage of time and its consequential sensations of loss and absence.
 While investigating the physical and psychological experiences of absence, loss, and uncertainty I consider the body, space, and place.
-By visually translating the abstract marks of passing moments seen in the landscape or of a body’s gestures I am able to make connections to the phenomena of time.
+Translating marks of passing moments left on landscapes and built environments or of a body’s gestures allows me to make connections to the phenomena of time.

 Time manifests in print media through the multiple, labor, and delayed satisfaction.
 In order to emphasize the distance and absence that form as time passes I employ a muted palette and an elegant, minimal aesthetic.
 The works are two and three-dimensional, functioning best when dictated by the space in which they exist.
 By overtly aestheticising compositions I demonstrate a desire for order, logic, and control over the uncontrollable.
 The uncontrollable is synonymous with the work's continuous themes: the value of time and the inevitability of loss.